Volakile/Pi/README.md

 # Getting devices to use the pihole

 So now it's installed we need to make sure all network devices are using this for DNS resolution.
-There are two ways:

-1) On your BT / Virgin router, login to the admin page, click the DHCP settings and see if you can manually set the DNS resolver (you can't on Virgin), if you can, then great, set these to your Pihole's network address and apply the settings.
-This means that any device that gets an IP from your router will then send all their DNS requests to the pihole to be blocked
+There's only 1 option on BT hubs:

-2) Setup your pihole as a DHCP server, this means the pihole will handle all requests for new IP addresses, this will then contain the information to set the DNS resolver to the pihole for blocking.
+1) Setup your pihole as a DHCP server, this means the pihole will handle all requests for new IP addresses, this will then contain the information to set the DNS resolver to the pihole for blocking.

 ## Configuring the Pihole DHCP server